asudakou/Analyzing_TD-NIRS/README.md

 **The data** includes 3 experiments involving blood and 2 experiments involving ink, in a new two-layered phantom, measured with a multi-wavelength TD-NIRS system.

-To use the codes and data, download all into one folder, add this folder to MATLAB path, and lastly in files 'Ink_main.m' and 'Blood_main.m' set variable 'folder_calc' to the path of a folder where the calculated data will be stored (some calculations can take days).
+To use the codes and data, download all into one folder, add this folder to MATLAB path, and lastly, in files 'Ink_main.m' and 'Blood_main.m' set variable 'folder_calc' to the path of a folder where the calculated data will be stored (some calculations can take days).

 - The moments-based method: